nicode-io/The_Starting_Point/README.md

 Starting 2021, after an intensive 7 month bootcamp at Becode where I was able to acquire the superpowers of a junior developer and an internship with the awesome team of [ØPP](http://opp.mx).
 [ØPP](http://opp.mx) is a publisher of digital solutions (websites, applications, connected objects...) specialised in engagement techniques and gaming.

-In March 2021, I decided to go further and follow a .Net developer cursus, oriented Power BI and Sharepoint.
+In March 2021, I decided to go further and follow a .Net developer cursus, Power BI & Sharepoint oriented.
 This new key feature in my profile will allow my next company to benefits of this so trendy and necessary data analysis.

 See you soon ! :heart: